nonplayer/hammercrawl/hc_core_player_3_rules.md

 Thus an undead foe with HD 9 (tier 3) would roll against a target of 6 when turned by a Cleric of 2nd level (tier 1).

-**Note:** Intelligent opponents always enjoy advantage on saves against turning, unless otherwise specified.
+**Note:** Intelligent opponents always enjoy an advantage on saves against turning and cannot be destroyed by it, unless otherwise specified.

 Success means the targets are not affected.
 With a failed save, the targets are affected as detailed in the third column of the table above, based again on the difference in the cleric's level

 The results are explained further below:

-**Dazed:** The victim is dazed for the stated duration, suffering disadvantage on all actions.
+**Dazed:** The victim is dazed for the stated duration, suffering a disadvantage on all actions.

 **Cower in Fear:** The victim cowers in place paralyzed in fear.
 The victim loses all of its actions for the stated duration.